elenatorro/asteroids-k-means-clustering/README.md

 ## Get the source data

 We'll be getting asteroids data from the Near Earth Object Web Service (NeoWS) by using the [NASA public API](https://api.nasa.gov/).
-You need to register to get your own API KEY.
+You need to register to get your own **API KEY**.

 > Asteroids - NeoWs (Near Earth Object Web Service) is a RESTful web service for near earth Asteroid information.
 With NeoWs a user can: search for Asteroids based on their closest approach date to Earth, lookup a specific Asteroid with its NASA JPL small body id, as well as browse the overall data-set.
 All the data is from the NASA JPL Asteroid team (http://neo.jpl.nasa.gov/)

 ## Create a Tinybird account

 Go to [Tinybird](https://www.tinybird.co/) and create a free account if don't have one already.
+You can create a new workspace or use an existing one.

 ## Project setup